 In this protocol, we propose conducting a randomized controlled trial with three arms to establish the impact of screening and referral to services for women disclosing exposure to IPV.
 In the first arm, participants will be screened, and if disclosing IPV, will receive information on available resources in the community.
 In arms two and three, participants will not be screened, but one group will receive information on available resources in the community and the other will not.
 All three groups will be assessed for disability, quality of life, and utilization of health care and IPV services at baseline and at a 12 month follow-up.

-This study will be conducted at the several facilities within the Cook County Bureau of Health Services including the Fantus Health Center, the CORE center, other community-based network clinics such as Logan Square and at the Rush- Presbyterian-St. Lukes Medical Center.
+This study will be conducted at the several facilities within the Cook County Bureau of Health Services including the CORE center and other community-based network clinics such as Logan Square and at the Rush- Presbyterian-St. Lukes Medical Center.

 Women Interagency HIV Study (WIHS)